What is Surface Free Energy?

 Application Examples of Surface Free Energy

-Reducing the Surface Free Energy of substrates by thin-film coating processes such as Physical Vapor Deposition (PVD) or Chemical Vapor Deposition (CVD)
+Achieved via thin-film coating processes such as Physical Vapor Deposition (PVD) or Chemical Vapor Deposition (CVD).

 - Improvement of mold release properties